beyondreek/Getting-and-Cleaning-Data-Course-Project/README.md

 ## Files
-* The code takes the data is present in the same folder, un-compressed.

 * The data was downloaded from [UCI HAR DATASET](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) and un-zipped.

 * **CodeBook.md** describes the variables and any modifications done to tidy the data.

 * **run_analysis.R** contains all the code to perform the functions asked in the project.
 Download the R-script in the same folder as the dataset.
 Set the working directory to the folder that has the un-zipped data and the R-Script.
 Then run the script in R-Studio.
+The code takes the data that is present in the same folder, un-compressed.

 * Finally, tidy average of each variable is stored in a file called **tidy_mergedData.txt**, and uploaded in the course project's repo.